madhavarun/minecraft/README.md

 </p>

 ## Usage

-⚠️ Reminder: Only download mods, plugins etc from sources you trust.
-Recently it has been discovered that several CurseForge projects (that are now removed) contained malware called "[Fractureiser](https://github.com/fractureiser-investigation/fractureiser)".
-Even though fractureiser was distributed in CurseForge projects, this kind of malware can be found in any platform so it's important to only download mods/plugins from trusted sources. ⚠️
+> [!WARNING]
+Only download mods from sources you trust.
+Mods can execute arbitrary code.
+In past there have been multiple cases of malicious people including malware inside mods.
+It is very rare, but something everyone should be aware of.

+> [!NOTE]
+Adding support for new mods in Catppuccin UI is temporarily paused.
+I plan to add support for more mods in future, so feel free to make mod support requests.

 ### Resource Pack
 1. Go to our Modrinth [versions page](https://modrinth.com/resourcepack/catppuccin-ui/versions) and click on version with your preferred flavor and the Minecraft version you're playing.